Chapter 19: The Tragedy at Ong Thanh 062025

 company, moving forward toward the shooting, instead of having them make

-a tactical withdrawal while he still had troops who were able to
+In contrast, he still had troops who were able to fight.
+Soon, a

-fight.
-Soon, a homemade claymore mine took out most of Jim George's key
+homemade claymore mine took out most of Jim George's key people.
+George,

-people.
-George, himself, was severely wounded by it, and had to turn his
+himself, was severely wounded by it and had to turn his A Company

-A Company command over to First Sergeant Valdez.
-In those first critical
+command over to First Sergeant Valdez.
+In those first critical minutes,

-minutes, more and more A Company soldiers continued rushing forward,
+more and more A Company soldiers continued rushing forward, running to

-running to their deaths, either because they were ordered to do so, or
+their deaths, either because they were ordered to do so or were

-were motivated by their own feelings of letting their buddies down if
+motivated by their own feelings of letting their buddies down if they

-they did not do so.
-As is always the case with a situation like this,
+did not do so.
+As is always the case with a situation like this, order

-order quickly broke down and too many actions no longer had anything to
+quickly broke down, and too many actions no longer had anything to do

-do with killing the enemy.
-The importance of that task was quickly
+with killing the enemy.
+The importance of that task was obscured

-obscured.
-However, it was still the most important task at hand.
-In a
+rapidly.
+However, it was still the most critical task at hand.

-fire fight, everything needs to be secondary to killing the enemy.
-I
+In a firefight, everything needs to be secondary to killing the

-realize that this is a very gruesome reality.
-It is so gruesome, that it
+enemy.
+I realize that this is a very gruesome reality.
+It is so gruesome

-is no wonder that so many lost their ability to wrap their minds around
+that it is no wonder that so many lost their ability to wrap their minds

-such a thing.
+around such a thing.
 It's especially sickening to the Christian soul.
-Most

 offspring of parents who had raised their sons to make helping an

-injured person their first priority.
-It just wasn't in their makeup to
+injured person their priority.
+It just wasn't in their makeup to ignore

-ignore that person and continue looking for someone to kill.
-A few weeks
+that person and continue looking for someone to kill.
+A few weeks of

-of military training had not altered that humane way of thinking.
-Guys
+military training had not altered that humane way of thinking.
+Guys just

-just wanted to save their buddies and that was a decent thought.
-It was
+wanted to save their buddies, and that was a decent thought.
+It was a

-a righteous thought.
-It was a thought which wins medals, but it was not
+righteous thought.
+It was a thought that wins medals, but it was not a

-a thought which was appropriate at this moment in time.
-Instead, it was
+thought that was appropriate at this moment.
+Instead, it was just the

-just the kind of thinking which turned even more living young men into
+kind of thinking that turned even more living young men into dead ones.

-dead ones.
-At this point, the very brave, but totally clueless Terry
+At this point, the fearless but totally clueless Terry Allen had finally

-Allen had finally allowed his lack of mature forethought to catch up
+allowed his lack of mature forethought to catch up with him.

-with him.
-When Clark Welch had tried to warn him, he not only wouldn't
+When Clark Welch tried to warn him, he not only wouldn't listen,

 possible.
 If Terry had listened to Welch, then a plan would have

 emerged.
-Then, as soon as those first VC were spotted, the formidable
+Then, as soon as those first VCs were spotted, the formidable

 Captain George.
 There is no doubt that Welch would have known what to